 Crete is great for a family holiday, although not exclusively.
 It offers a plethora of vibrant experiences for every kind of traveler.

 Region of Chania

-Chania is a city full of history and legends that make it a one of a kind destination.
+Chania is a city full of history and legends that make it a one of a kind destination in Greece.
 Besides, Crete’s mild climate allows for extended beach holidays even in months that are colder in other parts of Europe.